 "Doulas provide continuous support for the whole family through pregnancy, birth and the early days of parenthood.
 Filling a role that new mothers and families have always needed, we are there to listen, give confidence and not judge.

 Offering flexible, practical and emotional support we work in women’s own homes as well as in hospitals throughout the UK.
 Doulas are usually experienced women who have completed some basic training.
 We do not offer clinical skills and are not medically trained.” – Doula UK

-Lina Duncan is a recognised Birth doula and mentored Postnatal doula based in South West London.
+Lina Duncan is a recognised Birth doula and mentored Postnatal doula based in East London.

 Having trained as a midwife in El Paso, Texas, Mexico and the Philippines, Lina then spent five years in HK working in Hong Kong with residential communities coming off substance abuse.
 Following HK was the incredible India adventure where Lina set up her own business and supported families from vulnerable communities.

 Immersed in different cultures Lina learned about the many and varied traditions, religious ceremonies and customs passed down generations.
 The extended rest period and new beginnings of a MotherBaby in those early weeks were different for every family.